 - Create gear guides, checklists, sport-specific buying guides, maintenance content, and fit/sizing resources.

-- Connect advice content directly to relevant products and categories.
+- Connect advice content directly to relevant products and categories so guide traffic can continue into commercial journeys.

 - Strengthen expert/community/creator validation around real use, durability, performance, and suitability.